 Some-where-be-tween.
 A love hate relationship with fashion where it’s less cutesy and more sass and in-between not looking too grown up and keeping that girlie look.
-Keeping the fun in fashion where it’s all about the hair, the accessories, nail art, reflect sunnies and keeping the look basic but still funky.
+Keeping the fun in fashion.
+Where it’s all about the hair, the accessories, nail art, reflect sunnies and keeping the look basic but still funky.

-Not so much for tweens but I see that it's making a come back where the brands understand the need for that in (between) stage when they become a little awkward with all those changes going on.
-I love that they’re making it more about being unique and being themselves and less on trying to fit in and better to stand out.
+Not so much for tweens but I see that it's making a come back where the brands understand the need for that in (between) stage.
+That stage when they become a little awkward with all those changes going on.
+I love that they’re making it more about being unique and being themselves.
+And less on trying to fit in and better to stand out.